 We were hungry by the time we leapt out into the cold and a hearty dinner awaited us.
 We ate with the family who own the farm: MaryAnn and Martin, MaryAnn’s sister-in-law and nephew JJ, who is the vegan chef on yoga retreats, and Helen the beauty therapist who also lives there.
 Martin had cooked cottage pie using their own beef (they breed Aberdeen Angus crossed with a ‘bit of dairy’) and there was a big dish of their spinach from the garden.
 Afterwards there was home-baked apple pie with ice-cream from Odono’s (their friend started the company, so their freezer is full of delectable flavours from hazelnut, peanut butter and salted caramel to raspberry and mango sorbet).
 There was plenty of red wine, laughter and conversation.

-The 600-year-old house is twisty and crooked, like something out of a nursery rhyme or Beatrix Potter, and my daughter and I loved climbing the steep wooden stairs to our cosy bedroom high under the eaves.
+Families with children stay in the self catering barn here – teenagers from 16 are welcome in the 600-year-old house, which is twisty and crooked, like something out of a nursery rhyme or Beatrix Potter, and my daughter and I loved climbing the steep wooden stairs to our cosy bedroom high under the eaves.
 We went to bed late but rose early to feed the cows, chickens, ducks and sheep before frying the eggs we had collected for breakfast with organic bread and home-cured bacon, cooked on the barbecue.
 We weren’t here for a virtuous spa break – nutritionally we probably broke every rule – but that was our choice, and vegan or cleansing meals can be arranged here if you so choose.

 ‘MaryAnn and Martin offer kindness, home cooking, abundant natural produce and the kind of wholesome, simple approach to country living that gladdens the heart and refreshes the soul’